Transcript Upload

 - Upload a file — drag and drop a

-.vtt,.txt, or.docxfile - Paste text — paste the transcript directly into the text area
+.vtt,.txt, or.docxfile onto the drop zone - Manual Entry — paste the transcript directly into the text area

 - Upload a file — drag and drop a

-- Deck automatically detects the format and shows a live preview of the parsed segments
+- Deck automatically detects the format and shows you the segment count and detected format

 - Click Next to proceed to the Review step